-"An individual with a disability" means a person who has, had has a record of, or is regarded as having a physical or mental impairment that substantially limits one or more major life activities.
+"An individual_Individual_with a disability" means a person who has, had has a record of, or is regarded as having, a physical or mental impairment that substantially limits one or more major life activities.
+Major life activities are functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, eating, sleeping, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, sitting, reaching, interacting with others, and working.